SysPoe/train-wiki/docs/Gallery/Photos.md

-Title: My Train Photos
+Title: Train Photos

-# My Train Photos
+# Train Photos

 Here is a selection of some of my train photos that I think are nice, in no particular order (apart from the categories).
 There also might be some other ones that I took on the individual train pages, like that one taken @ Darra on the EMU page.